The Birding History of Selsey Bill

 Year 2000 arrived full of hope and hype, but the predicted computer bug didn’t happen, life soon quietened down and it quickly became business as usual on the birding front.
 The year did produce a number of birding excitements; on 1st May there was a Bee-eater on Bill House, a Serin in the garden there and 34 Pom Skuas passing by, whilst late autumn storms produced a good movement of seabirds including a dozen Sooty Shearwaters.
 Oh yes, one other thing – yours truly managed to win the prestigious millennium Pom King trophy!
 Apart from this however, it soon became apparent that Selsey would continue to suffer from its old problem – development - or perhaps more accurately over-development, and with it the continuing loss of natural habitat.
 Within a few years another new housing estate and industrial complex would appear on the northern edge of the village, whilst at the Bill-tip continual improvements to existing dwellings meant that some of their large, vegetated sea-front gardens were ‘tidied’ or stripped of vegetation, leaving precious little for wildlife.

-The old Pontins site, Feb 2001 - a sea of housing with just the Oval field left.
-Compare this with the previous views from the early 1990's (photo: OM)
+The old Pontins site, Feb 2001 - now a sea of housing with just the Oval field left.
+Compare this with previous views from the early 1990's (photo: OM)

 After the loss of the old Pontins site it took time for me to come to accept the reality that, in birding terms, Selsey Bill could now only realistically be considered a sea-watching site.
 True, as a migrant watch point, there were birds arriving or departing from the sea at times, but as regards grounded birds there were now few pockets of natural habitat left that could actually attract migrants to rest or feed, so most passed straight over the area.
-Added to this, the new developments and growing local population were also increasing the human pressure on what open spaces there were, with a notable upsurge in the number of dogs being exercised, so that the chances of finding a skulking rarity in coastal scrubland were very much reduced.
-One not insignificant area was actually improving though - in the form of the Bill House garden - which now had tamarisk hedges and hebe plants developing nicely all around the southern end.
+Added to this, the new developments and a growing local population were also increasing the human pressure on what open spaces there were, with a notable upsurge in the number of dogs being exercised, so that the chances of finding a skulking rarity in coastal scrubland were very much reduced.
+One not insignificant area was actually improving though, in the form of the Bill House garden, with its thick tamarisk hedges and hebe plants developing nicely all around the southern end.
+Sadly, in later years, this little oasis would also disappear.

 Another gathering of regulars, locals and visitors, this time at the 'south-east corner' in early May 2003.
 Chunky features in this image too (standing at rear); here he is seen in the process of dishing out birthday cake to all.
-The late dear Beryl James is the rose amongst thorns on the lower tier. (photo: OM)
+Dear Beryl James is the rose amongst thorns on the lower tier. (photo: OM)

 Spring 2007: Regulars on the wall.
 L-to-R are JA (our current Log-keeper for the Bill), CRJ (who started here probably even before me), SH (started after me but not sure when and seems to have been around for ages) and PB (started in 1981 and almost the same age as me). (photo: OM)